 8 Steps You Can Take Today to Improve Your Sleep Apnea, According to Experts

-Poor nighttime sleep or excessive daytime sleepiness isn’t always easy to diagnose.
-Sometimes an uncomfortable mattress or inadequate sleep environment is the culprit.
-But other times, a deeper medical issue is to blame.
-Sleep apnea is one such condition that affects your quality of sleep and overall health.
-And according to the American Sleep Apnea Association, more than 30 million Americans suffer from it, and the majority of them are undiagnosed.
-If you’re worried that you might be one of them, there are a few common causes and symptoms to look out for.
+Sleep apnea is a serious medical condition affecting more than 30 million Americans — and the majority don't even know they have it.
+While an uncomfortable memory foam mattress or inadequate sleep environment can certainly disrupt your rest, sleep apnea is a deeper issue that affects your breathing, your health, and your quality of life.
+According to the American Sleep Apnea Association, more than 30 million Americans suffer from it, and the majority of them are undiagnosed.
+If you're worried that you might be one of them, there are a few common causes and symptoms to look out for.

 What is sleep apnea?